To view an animation of Shoulder Impingement, click here .

-It takes at least 3 months for the shoulder to return to normal post surgery.
+It often takes 3 to 6 months for the symptoms to resolve.